Rules

 38) LAUNCHING THE STICK:

--Any player or goalkeeper who throws his stick or other object in the direction of the ball will be penalized in the following manner:
+-Any player or goalkeeper who throws his stick or other object in the direction of the ball will be penalized.

 39) STEPPING ON THE BALL: